-- A student leadership team is helping to plan and lead your present campus. - There are volunteers and students multiplying the ministry. - Momentum is high for Campus Outreach meetings and retreat/conference attendance. - Students and volunteers are active in global missions. - You are being led by the Holy Spirit to trust Him for a new launch. - Student leadership is annually self perpetuating.
+- A student leadership team is helping to plan and lead your present campus. - There are volunteers and students multiplying the ministry. - Momentum is high for Cru meetings and conference attendance. - Students and volunteers are active in global missions. - You are being led by the Holy Spirit to trust Him for a new launch. - Student leadership is annually self-perpetuating.